Frequently Asked Questions

-Unfortunately it happens.
-You simply need to pick up where you left off and evaluate where you were tripped up.
+Unfortunately, it happens.
+You simply need to pick yourself up and evaluate where you were tripped up.
 Being honest with your treatment team is essential for us to help reduce the risk of future occurrences.
 Relapses vary in the depth and duration, and getting back into the guidance and care of capable hands is imperative.
 Frequent relapses, lack of medication compliance, or disregard for care and guidance may be an indicator that alternative methods or ongoing professional help should be sought such as inpatient treatment.
 We always encourage people to feel that they can contact us when they feel that their sobriety is threatened as well as after a stumble.
 The sooner one reaches out, the better the outcome will be.

 HOW DO I GET IN TOUCH WITH A MAT (MEDICATION-ASSISTED TREATMENT) DOCTOR?